MediaRon/affinity-social-presets/README.md

-# affinity-social-presets
-Social Presets for Affinity Photo
+# Affinity Social Image Presets

+I found it difficult to find presets for Affinity Photo's crop tool.

+Please enjoy the presets.